SebastienWae/debugging-42/docs/debuggers/lldb.md

 ### Suggestions

-Like ZSH or Bash, LLDB has a suggestion system available with the `TAB` key, if you want to know which commands, options or arguments is available at anytime, press the `TAB` key and it will show you multiples suggestions or it will automatically complete what you typed if it is the only option.
+Like ZSH or Bash, LLDB has a suggestion system available with the `TAB` key.
+If you want to know which commands, options or arguments is available at anytime, press the `TAB` key and it will show you multiples suggestions or it will automatically complete what you typed if it is the only option.

 ```shell
 (lldb) process con